inet-framework/inet/doc/src/developers-guide/ch-usage.rst

 Introduction
 ------------

-where to put the source files: you can copy and modify the INET framework (fork it) in the hope that you’ll contribute back the changes;
+Where to put the source files: You can copy and modify the INET framework (fork it) in the hope that you'll contribute back the changes;
-or you can develop in a separate project (create new project in the IDE;
+or you can develop in a separate project (create a new project in the IDE;
-mark INET as referenced project)
+mark INET as a referenced project).

 .. _dg:cha:gettingstarted:contributing-to-inet: